 “Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away” – Antoine de Saint-Exupery

 “There are many roads to ancient Rome and everybody will have to find his own.”

-The seats from the 120 donor were in poor condition and have been replaced by ARB Paratus “Pararally” seats (Paratus seats are now Paradrive), using the standard Land Rover slides.
-I suffer from back pain, but when I had these seats in another vehicle they were very comfortable when driving for 12 to 16 hours (plus rest breaks), with not the slightest back pain, pins and needles, or numb bottom syndrome.
-Although I have no intention of long days like that anymore, comfortable seats are high in importance for me.
+The seats in the 120 donor were in poor condition and were replaced by ARB Paratus “Pararally” seats (Paratus seats are now Paradrive), using the standard Land Rover seat slides.
+I suffer from back pain, but when I had these seats in another vehicle they were very comfortable when driving long distances.
+The seats are protected by canvas seat covers from Dingo Seat Covers at Tolga on the Atherton Tableland, who make the best seat covers.